-Criminal activity such as crimes of physical violence to persons or property and other criminal acts including drug-related criminal activity that would adversely affect the health, safety, or welfare of other residents or staff or cause damage to the unit or the development; and a record of eviction from housing or termination from residential programs.
-MHA may disapprove a particular person as a live-in aide if s/he has: (1) committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; (2) committed drug-related criminal activity or violent criminal activity; or (3) currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+Criminal activity such as crimes of physical violence to persons or property and other criminal acts including drug-related criminal activity that would adversely affect the health, safety, or welfare of other residents or staff or cause damage to the unit or the development; and

+A record of eviction from housing or termination from residential programs.

-- 30. Low-Income Family A family whose annual income does not exceed 80 percent of the median income for the area as determined by HUD with adjustments for smaller and larger families (42 USC 1437a(b)). - 32.
+- 28. Low-Income Family A family whose annual income does not exceed 80 percent of the median income for the area as determined by HUD with adjustments for smaller and larger families (42 USC 1437a(b)). - 29.
 Medical Expense Allowance For purposes of calculating adjusted income for elderly or disabled families only, medical expenses mean the medical expense in excess of 3% of Annual Income, where these expenses are not compensated for or covered by insurance.
-(24 CFR § 5.603). - 33.
+(24 CFR § 5.603). - 30.
 Minor A minor is a person less than 18 years of age.
 An unborn child will not be considered as a minor.
 (See definition of dependent.)
-Some minors are permitted to execute contracts, provided a court declares them "emancipated". - 34.
+Some minors are permitted to execute contracts, provided a court declares them "emancipated". - 31.
 Mixed Population Project means a public housing project for elderly and disabled families.
 The MHA is not required to designate this type of project under the Extension Act.
-(PIH Notice 97-12) - 35.
+(PIH Notice 97-12) - 32.
 Multifamily housing project For purposes of Section 504, means a project containing five or more dwelling units.
-(24 CFR § 8.3) - 36.
-Near-elderly family means a family whose head (including co-head), spouse, or sole member is a near-elderly person (at least 50 but less than 62 years of age), who may be a person with a disability.
+(24 CFR § 8.3) - 33.
+Near-elderly family means a family whose head, spouse, or sole member is a near-elderly person (at least 50 but less than 62 years of age), who may be a person with a disability.
 The term includes two or more near-elderly persons living together, and one or more such persons living with one or more persons who are determined to be essential to the care or well-being of the near-elderly person or persons.
 A near-elderly family may include other family members who are not near-elderly.
-(24 CFR § 5.403) - 37.
-Near-elderly person means a person who is at least 50 years of age but below 62, who may be a person with a disability (42 USC 1437a(b)(3)) - 38.
-Net Family Assets The net cash value, after deducting reasonable costs that would be incurred in disposing of: [24 CFR § 5.603] - (a) Real property (land, houses, mobile homes) - (b) Savings (CDs, IRA or KEOGH accounts, checking and savings accounts, precious metals) - (c) Cash value of whole life insurance policies - (d) Stocks and bonds (mutual funds, corporate bonds, savings bonds) - (e) Other forms of capital investments (business equipment)
+(24 CFR § 5.403) - 34.
+Near-elderly person means a person who is at least 50 years of age but below 62, who may be a person with a disability (42 USC 1437a(b)(3)) - 35.
+Net Family Assets The net cash value, after deducting reasonable costs that would be incurred in disposing of: [24 CFR § 5.603] - (a) Real property (land, houses, mobile homes)

+- (b) Savings (CDs, IRA or KEOGH accounts, checking and savings accounts, precious metals) - (c) Cash value of whole life insurance policies - (d) Stocks and bonds (mutual funds, corporate bonds, savings bonds) - (e) Other forms of capital investments (business equipment)